thegetty/bronze-guidelines/content/vocabulary/cast-on-repair.md

 ## To Be Distinguished From

-- *cast-on* (The shortened term “cast-on” refers to a type of joint in which molten metal is used to join parts that were intentionally cast in sections.)
+- *cast-on* (The shortened term “cast-on” refers to a type of joint in which molten metal is used to join parts that were intentionally {% def "cast" %} in sections.)

 ## Sources